idvorkin/techdiary/notes/machine-learning.md

 Given a set of unlabeled data, classify it into groups.
 Mathematically F(List[Data]):List[Set(Data)].

-For example, given all netflix users, these are the group of users which are similar.
+For example, given all Netflix users, these are the group of users which are similar.
 The categories can then be combined with regression to determine which groups of movies a set of users would enjoy.

 Another example is given a social network, deduce the communities.